 Nestled between office buildings in busy Galleria area, the Gerald D. Hines Waterwall is a 64-foot u-shaped wall with water rushing down both sides.
 Designed by architects Philip Johnson and John Burgee, the water wall is one of Houston’s most photographed sites and a dramatic backdrop for your pictures.

 Houston Is Inspired Mural

 The popular mural created by graffiti artist Mario E. Figueroa, Jr., aka GONZO247, is a must for pictures if you’re visiting downtown.
-Located on the corner of Preston and Travis, across from Market Square, the mural was unveiled in 2013 and shows the Houston skyline amidst a colorful background.
+Located on the corner of Preston and Travis, across from Market Square at the beloved Treebeards restaurant, the mural was unveiled in 2013 and shows the Houston skyline amidst a colorful background.